ryantd42/NY-Legislative-Git/2023/A7339C-2023/bill.md

   May 17, 2023
   ___________

- Introduced by M. of A. GLICK, COLTON, OTIS, DURSO, GANDOLFO -- read once and referred to the Committee on Environmental Conservation -- commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee -- reported and referred to the Committee  on Codes  --  reported  and  referred  to the Committee on Rules -- Rules Committee discharged, bill amended, ordered reprinted as  amended  and recommitted to the Committee on Rules
+ Introduced  by  M.  of  A. GLICK, COLTON, OTIS, DURSO, GANDOLFO, SIMONE,
+  L. ROSENTHAL, DE LOS SANTOS, REYES, DINOWITZ,  SIMON,  STERN,  THIELE, JACOBSON,  BORES,  ROZIC,  RAJKUMAR,  STECK,  McMAHON,  ANDERSON, KIM, GUNTHER, O'DONNELL, SHIMSKY, LUNSFORD, SANTABARBARA, EPSTEIN, BARRETT, FORREST, TAYLOR, CLARK, BICHOTTE HERMELYN, CARROLL, PAULIN, SEAWRIGHT, SHRESTHA, LAVINE,  BURGOS,  SLATER,  CUNNINGHAM,  SAYEGH,  MAGNARELLI, LEVENBERG,  K. BROWN, WOERNER, ARDILA, SILLITTI, RAGA, SOLAGES, VANEL, GONZALEZ-ROJAS, BENEDETTO,  JACKSON,  PRETLOW,  RIVERA,  FAHY,  TAPIA, JONES,  STIRPE,  LUPARDO,  MEEKS,  McDONALD,  CONRAD,  LEE,  BRONSON, WALLACE, BUTTENSCHON, PHEFFER AMATO, DAVILA, BURKE, FALL, AUBRY, HUNT- ER, WILLIAMS,  EACHUS,  RAMOS,  BENDETT,  BURDICK,  MAMDANI,  ALVAREZ, DARLING,  KELLES,  DeSTEFANO, MCGOWAN -- read once and referred to the Committee on Environmental Conservation -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- reported and referred to the Committee on Codes -- reported and referred to the Committee on Rules -- Rules Committee discharged, bill amended, ordered reprinted as amended and recommitted to the Committee on Rules -- reported and referred to the Committee on Codes --  recom- mitted  to  the Committee on Codes in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend  the  environmental  conservation law, in relation to rechargeable battery recycling